Photos by Konstantin Chernichkin

 The relatively quiet spell was broken last Thursday, when the Ukrainian parliament passed a series of new laws that seriously limit the scope for protests.
 The laws were rushed through by President Yanukovych’s supporters, with a show of hands and no time for discussion.
 Not for the first time, a brawl broke out in parliament.
-But the voting procedure was clearly fine with Yanukovych; the next day, he signed the laws, approving them.
+But the voting procedure was clearly fine with Yanukovych, and the next day he signed the laws.

-The laws, summarised in English on this infographic, clearly limit Ukrainians’ freedom of assembly.
+The laws, summarized in English on this infographic, clearly limit Ukrainians’ freedom of assembly.
 They introduce penalties for wearing helmets at demos, setting up tents and public stages and distributing “extremist” materials, among other activities.
-People driving cars in columns of more than five could have their driving licenses and vehicles confiscated (presumably a response to the increasingly popular “automaidan” initiatives).
-Foreign observers are particularly dismayed at the law – which could have been copy and pasted from Vladimir Putin’s Russia – that labels NGOs that receive money from abroad as “foreign agents”.
+People driving cars in columns of more than five could have their licenses and vehicles confiscated (presumably a response to the increasingly popular “automaidan” initiatives).
+Foreign observers are particularly dismayed at the law—which could have been copy and pasted from Vladimir Putin’s Russia—that labels NGOs receiving money from abroad “foreign agents.”

-What began as another Sunday of peaceful protests was some consumed by violence, as radicals clashed with cops near the Dynamo football stadium, about 300m from Independence Square.
-Some of them attacked a police bus, setting it alight with petrol bombs.
-The police responded with tear gas, rubber bullets and water cannons.
-Channel 5, a Ukrainian TV channel, reports that riot police stripped two protesters, beat them and fired water at them from a water cannon in the freezing cold.
-One video (see above) from yesterday’s events shows riot police running at protesters, only to flee, leaving two to be beaten with sticks and poles, to the sound of the Ukrainian national anthem.
+What began as another Sunday of peaceful protests was soon consumed by violence, as radicals clashed with cops near the Dynamo football stadium, about 300 yards from Independence Square.
+Some of them attacked a police bus, setting it alight with Molotov cocktails.
+The police responded with tear gas, rubber bullets, and water cannons.
+Channel 5, a Ukrainian TV channel, reported that riot police stripped two protesters, beat them, and fired water at them from a cannon in the freezing cold.
+One video (above) from yesterday’s events shows riot police charging protesters, then immediately retreating, leaving two to be beaten with sticks and poles, to the sound of the Ukrainian national anthem.
 Another video, published by Radio Svoboda, shows police taking aim at one of its reporters.

 The fighting continued into the night, leaving dozens of citizens wounded.
-There were many casualties among the police, too: about 100 officers sought medical aid and over 60 were hospitalised, according to an Interior Ministry report the following morning.
+There were many injuries among the police, too: about 100 officers sought medical aid and over 60 were hospitalized, according to an Interior Ministry report the following morning.
 In addition, over 20 people were detained.